Héctor Abad Faciolince: Writing

 Tratado de Culinaria para Mujeres Tristes (1996; t: Recipes for Sad Women) is a book of uncertain literary genre that combines a collection of false recipes (coelacanth, dinosaur, or mammoth meat) with real recipes.
-The book is neither a novel nor a collection of recipes, but rather a collection of sensitive short reflections about unhappiness.
-With a love for droll turns of phrase, Abad blends melancholy with even-seasoned irony in well-composed sentences.
+The book a collection of short reflections about unhappiness.

 Fragmentos de Amor Furtivo (1998; t: Fragments of Furtive Love). adopts the framework of the book of One Thousand and One Nights in modified form.
 Every night, a woman delays her lover's departure by telling him stories of her past lovers.
 As a background, Abad portraits a 1990s middle-class Medellín as a city besieged by pestilence and disenchantment, the most violent city in the world, where the intensity of violence buried its inhabitants alive.
 As in the Decameron, Susana and Rodrigo lock themselves up in the hills, far away from the city pestilence, and tell each other stories that would save them from death.

 Basura (2000; t: Garbage) is perhaps Abad's most experimental work.
 It alludes to role models, such as the storytellers Kafka or Pavese who were angst ridden for life, and tells of a writer, Bernardo Davanzati, who tosses his works directly into the garbage can.
 His neighbour finds the texts and over time turns into an assiduous and diligent reader, to whom the many woes of being a writer are revealed.
 The act of writing and the role of the reader in literature are topics which are highlighted time and again.

 Palabras sueltas (2002; t.
 Loose Words) is a book of brief cultural and political essays that were compiled from Abad's most successful columns written for newspapers and cultural magazines.

 Oriente Empieza en El Cairo (2002; t.
 East begins in Cairo) is a fascinating chronicle of a man's voyage around the millenary Egypt.
 The narrator, accompanied by two wives, depicts two versions of the everyday reality of a mythical mega-city that brings memories of other realities, images, and stories lived in distant Medellín.